Updated November 30, 2020

 On July 13, Governor Cuomo announced data-driven guidance for reopening schools in New York State.
 Schools in a region can reopen if that region is in Phase Four and if its daily infection rate remains below 5 percent, using a 14-day average, since PAUSE was lifted.
 Schools will close if the regional infection rate rises above 9 percent, using a 7-day average, after August 1.

-New York State, the Reimagine Education Advisory Council and the Department of Health released finalized guidance and guiding principles for reopening schools today, which are available here.
+New York State, the Reimagine Education Advisory Council and the Department of Health released finalized guidance and guiding principles for reopening schools, which are available here.

 The New York Times Company and Verizon partnered to offer all students and teachers in high schools within the U.S. free digital access to NYTimes.com.
 Click here